marksweissma/numenor/README.md

 numenor is an SDK for managing and improving ML training workflows.
 Components are designed to be extensible and composeable enabling independent integration, testing and development - not a DSL.
-Getting the most out of the framwork does require buying into it's basic tenants and structures, but does not block using it for feature or prediction selection or management or the wrapper around sklearn's pipeline so it supports applying transform to validation data enabling early stopping with preprocessing for xgboost and row-based resampling.
-Likewise, the `Schema` transformer enables no more required code to stand up a FastAPI app with an automated pydantic Model for valiating the rqeuest, but can be used in a pure sklearn workflow.
+Getting the most out of the framwork does require buying into its basic tenants and structures, but does not block usage such as

+1. Independent configurable column and row based data management
+2. The wrapper around sklearn's pipeline enabling applying transforms to validation data for early stopping (xgboost) or row-based resampling(i.e SMOTE).
+3. A `Schema` transformer enabling no additional code to stand up a FastAPI app with an automated pydantic Model for valiating the request

 ### patterns